yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * Initial Young Gen Size = Initial Heap Size / (1 + NewRatio)
       * when a heap size is fixed (by setting -Xms equal to -Xmx), it is usually preferable to use -Xmn to specify a fixed size for the young generation as well
       * if an application needs a dynamically sized heap and requires a larger (or smaller) young generation, then focus on setting the NewRatio value
+  * Sizing permgen and metaspace
+    * permgen = permanent generation; in Java 7; (-XX:PermSize=N, -XX:MaxPermSize=N)
+    * metaspace - in Java 8; (-XX:MetaspaceSize=N; -XX:MaxMetaspaceSize=N)
+    * not exactly the same, but for end-user they hold class-related data; does not hold the actual instances of classes
+    * no maximum size by default
+    * resizing these regions needs full GC (when there are a lot of full GCs during the startup of a program (as it is loading classes), it is often because permgen or metaspace is being resized, so increasing the initial size is a good idea to improve startup in that case)
+    * Java 7 applications that define a lot of classes should increase the maximum size as well (application servers typically specify a maximum permgen size of 128 MB, 192 MB, or more)
+    * data stored in permgen is not permanent
+    * when application server deploy/redeploy old classloaders are unreferenced and full GC may occure because old classes has to be GC and permgen resized
+    * jmap -permstat (Java 7) / jmap -clstats (Java 8)
+    * For typical applications that do not load classes after startup, the initial size of this region can be based on its usage after all classes have been loaded.
+That will slightly speed up startup.